chrultrabook/docs/docs/faq.md

 * Yes, on the device the license was created.
 If the internal drive was replaced, see below.

 **I upgraded my Chromebooks' internal drive and my license is not working, what do I do?**
 * The license is tied to the serial number of your internal drive. **You do not need to buy another license**.
-Send CoolStar a message through pateron, and wait for about a week.
+Send CoolStar a message through Patreon, and wait for about a week.

 **How do I buy Windows audio drivers in bulk?**
 * A discount is only available for Chromebooks containing an `Intel 6th gen processor (up to Core i5)`, `N3350`, `N4000`, or, `N4020` processor, otherwise you must pay full price.
 You must purchase 10 or more licenses to be eligible for a discount.
 If you are eligible for a discount, you can ping CoolStar in the [Chrultrabook Discord Server](https://discord.com/invite/ranFKmUeXc).